Oxen-AI/oxen-release/oxen-rust/README.md

 ## Structure

-Directories with repository names to simply sync data to, same internal file structure as your local repo

-/tmp/oxen_sync
-/repo_name
+Remote repositories have the same internal structure as local ones, with the caviate that all the data is in the .oxen dir and not duplicated into a "local workspace".

 # APIs